Colorectal Cancer, Metastatic or Recurrent - Other Treatment

 colorectal cancer cells.
 It is often combined with

 surgery or chemotherapy.
-Radiation therapy may also be used to reduce the
+Radiation may also be used to reduce the

-cancer's size when it is blocking the colon or rectum or to relieve pain from
+cancer's size when it is blocking the colon or rectum.

 metastatic or recurrent colorectal cancer.
 But they